 The type of roads required for new development should be designed in line with guidance provided in this section of the HDG.
-Designers should also consider the typical road network standards provided in Appendix A and the standard details provided in Appendix B.
+Designers should also consider the typical road network standards provided in Appendix A.

 Where a Developer is proposing alternative road type to that considered within this HDG, early engagement with Carmarthenshire County Council is recommended.
 In such instances there may be a requirement for the associated elements of the development proposal to accord with design standards set out in the Design Manual for Roads and Bridges e.g. for a major residential access road serving more than 300 dwellings.